 Incident DetailsCause of Death:

-Constable Wilhite and a deputized citizen proceeded to the residence, about two miles south of Clayton, to serve the writ.
+He and a deputized citizen proceeded to the residence, about two miles south of Clayton, to serve the writ.
 Upon their arrival, they were met with no resistance, took the subject's shotgun and removed his belongings outside.

 As the deputized citizen retrieved materials to secure the front door of the residence, he heard three shots.
 The subject had pulled a revolver and fatally shot Constable Wilhoite.